mkt80/pkoPreview/_posts/2017-1-13-board-meeting-agenda.md

 ### PKO BOARD MEETING AGENDA FOR 1/17/17

 **Recreational paddling:**
-Discussion around next steps and considerations for establishing a recreation paddling division of PKO.
+Discussion around next steps and considerations for establishing a developmental paddling division of PKO.

 **Fundraising:**
 Discussion around developing a PKO fundraising event, and funds to support second unlimited boat.